-- Make sure that the IP address of each display is set correctly and that each display has a unique IP address. - Make sure that the IP address assigned to each display matches those assigned in the software. - Make sure that no other device on the LAN is assigned the same IP address. - The IP address of each display must be configured using a web browser.
-The default IP address is 192.168.0.10. - Make sure that the displays are on the same subnet as the host PC being used. - Make sure that there are no firewall settings or antivirus applications that may be preventing the application from accessing the LAN or blocking port 7142.
+- Make sure the IP address of each display is set correctly and that each display has a unique IP address. - Make sure the IP address assigned to each display matches those assigned in the software. - Make sure no other device on the LAN is assigned the same IP address. - For older models, configuring the IP address via the OSD is not available and must be set using a web browser.
+The default IP address is 192.168.0.10.
+Please see "Assigning an IP address" on page 131 for instructions and "LAN setting by OSD" in the "Supported Display Monitors" table on page 8 for a list of displays that support configuring LAN settings in the OSD. - Make sure the displays are on the same subnet as the host PC being used. - Make sure there are no firewall settings or antivirus applications that may be preventing the application from accessing the LAN or blocking port 7142.